StuartKent17/hbcomedy/README.md

-# sapper-template
+# HB-Comedy-template

-The default [Sapper](https://github.com/sveltejs/sapper) template, available for Rollup and webpack.
+Based off the default [Sapper](https://github.com/sveltejs/sapper) template, available for Rollup and webpack.

 ## Getting started

+### Hacks / Workarounds
+This project has two workarounds needed for switching between dev / prod

 ### Using `degit`